‘Star Wars: The Rise Of Skywalker’ Review

 Star Wars: The Rise Of Skywalker turned out to be very vanilla; while it takes advantage of its mega-budget with some fantastic set pieces and effects, the story itself is the safest of the safe.
 When walking out from the theater, I couldn't help but feel rather emotionless despite seeing an end to a saga which has spanned decades by now.

-Despite a lot of re-introductions of classic Star Wars music, John Williams’ score in this one is a gift to the ears.
-The movie throws so much(!) new information in your way but the score makes the scenery transitions feel less jarring.
-Star Wars is known for its ambitious set pieces and the production design does live up to it extremely well.
-It’s rather artistically combined with some of the best visual effects money can buy and viewers’ eyes are always treated with something worth watching.
-As far as the acting goes, Adam Driver is giving his all to portray the relief and anguish Kylo goes through.
-Daisy Ridley gives possibly her best physical and emotional acting so far seen in the trilogy and Oscar Isaac brings some levity and laughs that is much needed.
+Despite a lot of re-introductions of classic Star Wars music, John Williams’ score in this one is still a gift to the ears.
+The movie throws so much new information in your way but the score makes the scenery transitions feel less jarring.
+The franchise is known for its ambitious set pieces and the production design does live up to it extremely well, it’s rather artistically combined with some of the best visual effects money can buy and viewers’ eyes are always treated with something worthwhile.
+As far as the acting goes, Adam Driver is giving his all to portray the relief and anguish Kylo Ren goes through, Daisy Ridley (Rey) gives possibly her best physical and emotional acting so far seen in the trilogy and Oscar Isaac (Poe Dameron) brings some levity and laughs that is much needed.

-Smileys: Production design, score, Adam Driver, Daisy Ridley
+Smileys: Production design, score

-Frowneys: Screenplay, characterisation, story, connectivity, structure
+Frowneys: Screenplay, characterisation, story

 The Rise Of Skywalker is nothing to write home about but it might work for you if you consider yourself a super fan of the franchise.